AnirudhTiwari/NML-DIP/README.md

 Number of domains: 1
 Domain 1 :  19 - 149
 #########################################################################
+User provided no. of domains: 5 for pdb: 1s0f, Chain: A
 PDB: 1s0f, Chain: A
-Number of domains: 4
+Number of domains: 5
-Domain 1 :  1 - 199    221 - 401    483 - 523
+Domain 1 :  1 - 199    221 - 401    487 - 522

-Domain 2 :  458 - 482    655 - 704    779 - 845
+Domain 2 :  457 - 486    655 - 706    779 - 856

-Domain 3 :  200 - 220    402 - 457    524 - 654    705 - 778
+Domain 3 :  200 - 220    402 - 456    523 - 654    707 - 778

+Domain 4 :  857 - 1079

-Domain 4 :  846 - 1290
+Domain 5 :  1080 - 1290
 ```
 Here, the algorithm provides domain annotation for each entry in the test dataset separated by horizontal line of "#".
-The output denotes the number of domains identified by the algorithm in given protein and displays the domain boundaries for each domain.
+For cases where the user has provided the number of domains, the output mentions the same.
+Otherwise, the output denotes the number of domains identified by the algorithm for a given protein and displays the domain boundaries for each domain.
 The non-contiguous domains are separated by a tab character (4 spaces).